lldre/conti_blog/README.md

 ```

-#### Executing the obfuscator <a name="obfuscator"></a>
+#### Executing The Obfuscator <a name="obfuscator"></a>
 At this point we have the addresses and input for most if not all of conti's obfuscated strings.
 All that rests us now is to run each unique deobfuscation function with the right input through an emulator and print the output.
-Running the emulator from inside idapython allows us to write our results back into the database, keeping everything in 1 place.
+Running the emulator from inside IDAPython allows us to write our results back into the database, keeping everything in 1 place.
 For this let's use the `flare-emu` emulator by fireeye: [flare-emu](https://github.com/fireeye/flare-emu).

 To emulate each function we need to take the following steps:
 * Set up an emulator instance